Franklin Delano Floyd: Cheryl Ann Commesso

 Commesso's 1989 disappearance remained unsolved until her skeletal remains were found in 1995 by a landscaper in an area off Interstate 275 in Pinellas County, Florida.
 She was listed as a Jane Doe until a year later, when the remains were identified.
 An archeologist determined that she died from a beating and two gunshots to the head.
 Floyd and Suzanne Sevakis had been persons of interest in the case after coworkers witnessed an altercation between Floyd and Commesso.
 Floyd accused Commesso of reporting Sevakis for misstating her income, resulting in Sevakis losing her government benefits.
 The argument occurred outside the club where Sevakis and Commesso worked as exotic dancers.
 A coworker reported that Floyd punched Commesso in the face.
 Floyd and Sevakis fled to Oklahoma shortly after Commesso disappeared, and their trailer was burned to the ground in what was ruled intentional arson.

 In March 1995, a mechanic in Kansas found a large envelope stuffed between the truck bed and the top of the gas tank of a truck he had recently purchased at an auction.
 He found 97 photographs in the envelope, including many photographs of a woman bound and severely beaten.
 The police traced the truck to Floyd, who had stolen it in Oklahoma in September 1994 but abandoned it in Texas the following month.
 Investigators compared the photographs of the injured woman with Commesso, as well as evidence found with her remains, and found that the clothing in the photographs was similar.
 The medical examiner also compared injuries seen in the photograph to the cheekbone of Commesso's skull and found that they were consistent.
-Many pictures contained images of furniture and other belongings identified as belonging to Floyd.
+Many pictures contained images of furniture and other belongings identified as present in Floyd's intentionally-destroyed trailer.
 He was tried and convicted for Commesso's murder on the basis of the photographic evidence found in the truck.

 Further investigation

 Other photos found in the truck show sexual abuse of Sevakis starting very early in her childhood.
 Authorities found photos of her in sexually explicit poses at various ages, starting around age four.

 In September 2014, Floyd admitted to the murder of Michael and that he had disposed of his body on Interstate 35.
 A search of the area yielded no results, and police believe wild hogs may have eaten Michael's body.

-In 2001, while awaiting trial for Commesso's murder, Judge Nancy Ley ruled that Floyd was incompetent to stand trial and ordered him to undergo a further mental evaluation.
+In 2001, while Floyd was awaiting trial for Commesso's murder, Judge Nancy Ley ruled that he was incompetent to stand trial and ordered him to undergo a further mental evaluation.
 Floyd fought against this assessment, asserting that he was competent.
-Several months later, the judge reversed her previous ruling and ordered him to stand trial.
-He was convicted of First Degree Murder, and sentenced to death.
+Several months later, the judge reversed her previous ruling and ordered Floyd to stand trial.
+He was convicted of first degree murder and sentenced to death.